3.04.050 Internal control standards.

 c.
 Controls help ensure that assets are not exposed to unauthorized access and use, transactions are properly recorded in the financial records, and the financial information is reliable.
 External organizations and stakeholders of the city rely on financial information to make decisions toward appropriations, loans and other debt, grants, and other contractual relationships. city resources are dependent upon the system of internal control.
 Auditors are required annually to report upon the adequacy of the city's systems for control over financial reporting and compliance per I.C.
 5-11-1-27(e).
 The safeguarding of city assets and the reliability which the city and others can place upon its financial records is dependent upon the effectiveness of the internal control process.

 d.
-Many areas of the internal control system are covered within the accounting and uniform compliance guideline manual for cities and towns which was established by the state board of accounts, such as personal expenses, personal property use, political expenditures, private property usage, etc. This manual is a reference and guideline for all employees especially those in the clerk-treasurer's office.
+Many areas of the internal control system are covered within the accounting and uniform compliance guideline manual for cities and towns which was established by the state board of accounts, such as personal expenses, personal property use, political expenditures, private property usage, etc. This manual is a reference and guideline for all employees especially those in the city controller's office.
 The city's employee personnel booklet has also been designed to guide and train employees toward its mission of maintaining internal control.

 f.
 The city, with assistance of the Human Resources Department, will establish a confidential reporting system for individuals to report suspected fraud and abuse of internal control policies.
 In addition to the confidential reporting, the Human Resources Department will institute procedures to address violations of policies and consequences for violations.